niwatorrri/niwatorrri.github.io/_posts/2020-01-25-celeste-the-game.md

 2. How new mechanisms are introduced

-3. Level design
+3. Level design and embodied cognition

-4. How it encourages players: minimal death cost, collectibles
+4. How it encourages players: minimal death cost, collectibles, A/B/C sides, assist mode

 5. Plot: a gentle yet deep touch on depression